ztgrace/changeme/README.md

 For mssql support, `unixodbc-dev` needs to be installed prior to installing the `pyodbc`.

+For postgres support, `libpq-dev` needs to be installed.

 [PhantomJS](http://phantomjs.org/) is required in your PATH for HTML report screenshots.

 Use `pip` to install the required python modules: `pip install -r requirements.txt`